malkomich/warehouse/README.md

 ---

 1. Run `mvn clean install` to build your application
+2. Run `docker-compose up -d` to initialize MongoDB server
-1. Start application with `java -jar target/warehouse-1.0.0-SNAPSHOT.jar server target/config.yml`
+3. Start application with `java -jar target/warehouse-1.0.0-SNAPSHOT.jar server target/config.yml`
-1. To check that your application is running locally enter url `http://localhost:8080`
+4. To check that your application is running locally enter url `http://localhost:8080`

+Docker
+---

+You can run in a container both Warehouse service and MongoDB instance.
+Just run `docker-compose up` in the root of this project to get them up & running.

 Health Check
 ---